Gil80/DevOps-Exercises/wideops/wordpress/README.md

-# construct an autoscaling solution on GKE for node application
+# Construct an autoscaling solution on GKE for node application